webizone/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -lna display directory contents in long, numerical and hidden formats with a .
+mkdir -p creates a directory in another directory